Skip to main content

 1. Add language files to lang/ directory

-2. Add JavaScript language files to public/js/lang/
+5. Add JavaScript language files if needed to public/js/lang/

 Styling